Criminal Injury Compensation Claims

 A fractured wrist – £2400

-If you would like to discuss your claim or how we can help you, please contact us by phone on 01772 562084, by e mail at email@example.com or by any of the Quick Contact Forms on this page.
+If you would like to discuss your claim or how our criminal injury solicitors can help you, please contact us by phone on 01772 562084, by e mail at firstname.lastname@example.org or by any of the Quick Contact Forms on this page.
 We don’t charge.
 We are never in a rush and we’re happy to help you as much as we can.